Hatfield Aerodrome: 1930s expansion

 In 1934 significant works were undertaken at the site and a large factory and imposing Art Deco administration buildings were constructed together with a flying school building which also housed flying control.
 Later, an experimental block was added to the north of the factory.
 Production of aircraft moved from Stag Lane and during this time principally consisted of a range of small biplanes such as the Moth family, DH.84 Dragon, DH.86 Express and DH.89 Dragon Rapide.

 Wartime

 During the Second World War, de Havilland was most noted for its Mosquito fighter bomber, the famous 'Wooden wonder'.
 This was developed privately at Salisbury Hall, outside of Hatfield to avoid being targeted by German bombers.
 The Hatfield site itself was camouflaged but was bombed on 3 October 1940 by a Junkers Ju 88.
 Four bombs hit the '94 shop' building, killing 21, injuring more than 70 and disrupting work on the Mosquito.

-The Junkers 88 was hit and brought down by the crew of a Bofors gun on the airfield commanded by Sgt 'Mont' Chapman, crashing a few kilometres away near East End Green: the crew survived and were captured by local farmworkers.
+The Junkers Ju 88 was hit and brought down by the crew of a Bofors gun on the airfield commanded by Sgt 'Mont' Chapman, crashing a few kilometres away near East End Green: the crew survived and were captured by local farmworkers.